RATHISHKUMAR07/ML_Projects/README.md

 # ML_Projects
-In this repository Machine learning, Computer vision tasks are uploaded.
+In this repository.I uploaded Machine learning, Computer vision tasks which learned during Lab class and Night class in college.